top of page

 Insomnia.

-Sleep disorders are a common symptom of GAD, as chronic worrying can make it difficult to fall asleep or stay asleep.
+Sleep disorders such as Insomnia are a common symptom of GAD, as chronic worrying can make it difficult to fall asleep or stay asleep.
 People with Insomnia may also experience symptoms such as restlessness, fatigue, exhaustion difficulty concentrating, irritability, muscle tension, and sleep disturbance.

 Can I get help for General Anxiety Disorder on the NHS?